 MMC Vice President

 Georgianna has thirty years experience in leadership, strategic planning, human resources, program development, and fundraising.
 Before joining MMC in 2011, she was the Director of The Contemporary Museum, Honolulu, for fourteen years, where she managed a $3.6 million budget and a staff of fifty, raised $20 million in pledges toward a capital campaign, and $12 million in endowment funds.
 Prior to this, she directed the Palo Alto Arts Center and the de Saisset Museum at Santa Clara University.
-She has an M.A. in Museum Studies from JFK University, and participated in the first class of the Executive Program for Non-Profit Leaders – Arts presented by the Stanford Business School Center for Social Innovation.
+She has an M.A. in Museum Studies from the University of San Francisco, and participated in the first class of the Executive Program for Non-Profit Leaders – Arts presented by the Stanford Business School Center for Social Innovation.
 She is an elected member of the Association of Art Museum Directors and field reviewer for the Institute of Museum and Library Services (IMLS).